T3lluz/T3lluz/README.md

 I am a student working with fullstack (Mern, Pern), HTML, CSS, Java, JavaFX, JavaScript, SQL, NoSQL, using VSCode and IntelliJ.

+## 🔧 I also burn time...

+* 🪟 Modding systems like Windows
-I also burn time modding systems like Windows🪟, and I enjoy tweaking the look, feel and features of programs.
+* 🎨 Tweaking the look, feel and features of programs

 ## 📫 How to reach me:

 **fstalsberg(at)gmail.com**

 ![Discord](https://img.shields.io/badge/Discord-T3lluz1337-7289DA?style=for-the-badge&logo=discord&logoColor=white)